RL-JIT/Data_Training/10 R Studio Data Analysis/hotel_booking_instructions.md

    - Upload the `hotel_bookings.csv` file.

 2. **Load the Dataset:**
-   - Use the `read.csv` function to load the hotel bookings dataset.
+   - Use the `read.csv` function to load the hotel bookings dataset. <br>
    ```r
    hotel_data <- read.csv("hotel_bookings.csv")
    ```